OnePlus 6T review: A flagship, no asterisk necessary

 Camera

-Oneplus added a new "Nightscape" mode to the 6T, as well as generally improved low-light processing — both of which we're told will also be coming to the older OnePlus 6 since the two phones share identical camera hardware — portrait-only secondary sensor and all — and the overall low-light improvements are substantial.
+Oneplus added a new "Nightscape" mode to the 6T, as well as generally improved low-light processing — both of which we're told will also be coming to the older OnePlus 6 since the two phones share identical camera hardware, portrait-only secondary sensor and all.
+The overall low-light improvements are substantial.

 Left: OnePlus 6.
 Right: OnePlus 6T.